rafax00/PrototypePollution-Lab/SOLUTION.md

 }
 ```

-The payload above will pollute the guest credential, given him administrative permission, E.g:
+The payload above will pollute the guest credential, giving him a administrative permission, E.g:

 * Before Pollution: